meta-quest/Meta-Spatial-SDK-Samples/Showcases/focus/README.md

 ### Meta Spatial SDK version

-Check that you are using the latest version of Meta Spatial SDK in Gradle dependencies.
+This project is deprecated.
+Its latest update is compatible with Meta Spatial SDK 0.8.0.

 You can check Spatial SDK version in *gradle.properties*.